RobustART: Benchmarking Robustness on Architecture Design and Training Techniques: Background and Related Work

 \subsection{Robustness benchmark and evaluation}

-A number of works have been proposed to evaluate the robustness of deep neural networks \cite{carlini2019evaluating,Ling2019Deepsec,xie2019denoising,xie2020smooth,Dong2020Benchmarking,pang2021bag,mahmood2021On,shao2021Vit,Paul2021Vision,Aldahdooh2021Reveal}. \cite{su2018is} first investigated the adversarial robustness of 18 models on ImageNet.
-DEEPSEC \cite{Ling2019Deepsec} is a platform for adversarial robustness analysis, which incorporates 16 adversarial attacks, 13 adversarial defenses, and several utility metrics. \cite{carlini2019evaluating} discussed the methodological foundations, reviewed commonly accepted best practices, and the suggested checklist for evaluating adversarial defenses.
-RealSafe \cite{Dong2020Benchmarking} is another benchmark for evaluating adversarial robustness on image classification tasks (including 15 attacks and 16 defenses). \cite{pang2021bag} conducted a thorough empirical study of the training tricks of representative adversarial training methods to improve the robustness on CIFAR-10.
+A number of works have been proposed to evaluate the robustness of deep neural networks \cite{carlini2019evaluating,Ling2019Deepsec,xie2019denoising,xie2020smooth,Dong2020Benchmarking,pang2021bag,mahmood2021On,shao2021Vit,Paul2021Vision,Aldahdooh2021Reveal}.
+Su et al. \cite{su2018is} first investigated the adversarial robustness of 18 models on ImageNet.
+DEEPSEC \cite{Ling2019Deepsec} is a platform for adversarial robustness analysis, which incorporates 16 adversarial attacks, 13 adversarial defenses, and several utility metrics.
+Carlini et al. \cite{carlini2019evaluating} discussed the methodological foundations, reviewed commonly accepted best practices, and the suggested checklist for evaluating adversarial defenses.
+RealSafe \cite{Dong2020Benchmarking} is another benchmark for evaluating adversarial robustness on image classification tasks (including 15 attacks and 16 defenses).
+Pang et al. \cite{pang2021bag} conducted a thorough empirical study of the training tricks of representative adversarial training methods to improve the robustness on CIFAR-10.
 More recently, RobustBench \cite{croce2020robustbench} is developed to track and evaluate the state-of-the-art adversarial defenses on CIFAR-10 and CIFAR-100.

 Compared to existing benchmarks, our benchmark has the following characteristics: (1) comprehensive evaluation of different model architectures under aligned training settings and general training schemes over different architectures, while prior works focus on training schemes specialized for improving the performance against limited noise types, \eg, defenses against adversarial examples or common corruptions; (2) all noise types are based on ImageNet, while prior benchmarks mainly focus on image datasets of much smaller sizes, \eg, CIFAR-10 and CIFAR-100; and (3) systematic study of diverse noise types, while prior benchmarks mainly focus on evaluating adversarial robustness.